 - Tamari – The Tamari soy sauce is made mainly in the Chubu region of Japan.
 The Tamari is darker in appearance and richer in flavor than the Koikuchi soy sauce.
 The Tamari soy sauce contains little or no wheat.
 You can find wheat-free Tamari for people with gluten intolerance.
 About 1.5% of soy sauces produced in Japan are Tamari.
 Tamari is considered the original Japanese soy sauce as it is very closely associated with the soy sauce first introduced to Japan from China.
 Tamari soy sauce is a famous soy sauce to be eaten with sashimi and is becoming more popular in the United States.

 - Shiro – Shiro soy sauce is known as white soy sauce.
 It is produced with mainly wheat and very little soybean, so the soy sauce has a white appearance and sweet taste.
 Shiro has been used in Japan for what is considered high-class cooking.
 This soy sauce may be perfect if you are looking for a heavier, sweeter soy sauce that will not overpower the flavor of your food.

-- Kanro Shoyu – The Kanro is also referred to as twice processed soy sauce.
-It is produced by taking a standard soy sauce and putting the soy sauce through a double fermentation process.
+- Kanro Shoyu – The Kanro is also referred to as a twice-processed soy sauce.
+It is produced by taking a standard soy sauce and putting it through a double fermentation process.
 This makes it thick and sweet.
-The soy sauce is originally from the Yanai regions and has spread throughout other areas of Japan.
+The soy sauce is originally from the Yanai region and has spread throughout other areas of Japan.